RyanJ-Ellison/ryanj-ellison.github.io/_pages/Resources.md

 A directory of biotech companies, not just in the UK but around the world.

-In their company [directory](https://biopharmguy.com/links/country-united-kingdom-all-location.php), they have a list of campanies, where they’re based, a link to their website, and a brief summary of what they work on.
+In their company [directory](https://biopharmguy.com/links/country-united-kingdom-all-location.php), they have a list of companies, where they’re based, a link to their website, and a brief summary of what they work on.
 This can be a great place to start looking if you think you might want to work in industry but aren’t sure where.
 Or vice-versa, if you have a particular location in mind and want to find biotech companies that are nearby.

 # Research recources
 ## Thesis writing